divanov11/Appwrite-React-quickstart/README.md

 ## Setup instructions

-Before you can clone and setup a local instance of this project you'll need to setup and appwrite backend and gain the nessesary credentials/have the correct database setup and permisisons configured.
+Before you can clone and setup a local instance of this project you'll need to setup an Appwrite backend and gain the nessesary credentials + have the correct database setup and permisisons configured.

 ### Setting up appwrite backend